ianlipa-android/Gweather-IanLipa/README.md

 It includes:

-**City and Country**: Automatically detected via the user’s geolocation.
+**City and Country**: Automatically detected via the user’s geolocation.<br>
-**Current Temperature**: Displayed in Celsius, fetched directly from the OpenWeather API.
+**Current Temperature**: Displayed in Celsius, fetched directly from the OpenWeather API.<br>
-**Sunrise and Sunset Time**: Clearly shown in the user’s local time zone.
+**Sunrise and Sunset Time**: Clearly shown in the user’s local time zone.<br>
-**Dynamic Weather Icon**: Displays a dynamic Icon depending on the Icon provided by the OpenWeather Api. -- no day or night icon indicator for cloudy weather **Dynamic Weather Background**: Displays a dynamic background on the first tab(Current weather) depending on the weather detected. -- all weather data is refreshed in real time whenever the user opens the app.
+**Dynamic Weather Icon**: Displays a dynamic Icon depending on the Icon provided by the OpenWeather Api. -- no day or night icon indicator for cloudy weather<br>
+**Dynamic Weather Background**: Displays a dynamic background on the first tab(Current weather) depending on the weather detected. -- all weather data is refreshed in real time whenever the user opens the app.<br>
-**Time of data collection**: Displays the exact time when the weather data is collected
+**Time of data collection**: Displays the exact time when the weather data is collected<br>

 📜 Weather History Tab
 The second tab shows a list of all previously fetched weather data each time the app was opened.

 This includes:

 - Date and Time of Fetch
 - City and Country
 - Temperature (°C)